Gimix: History

 Gimix occupied a 5,000-sq-ft building on W. 37th Place in Chicago.
 In 1979, the company introduced its first microcomputer that was in essence a clone of Southwest Technical Products Corporation (SWTPC)'s 6800 microcomputer.
 Named the System 68, Gimix's computer featured an SS-50-bus motherboard (like the SWTPC), with fifteen 50-pin slots and eight 30-pin slots, both gold-plated.
 Its CPU board featured a Motorola 6800 microprocessor and four Intel 2708 EPROMs, while the system came outfitted with a 16 KB memory board as stock.
 A number of DIP switches on the boards allowed the system to be configured compatible with software for SWTPC and Midwest Scientific Instruments' computers.
 A video board allowed for composite output straight from the computer.

 The System 68 (also known as the Gimix Ghost) was designed for process control applications, in the home and in industrial automation.
 The base System 68 and its successors soon found customers as disparate as NASA, Ford Motor Company, DuPont, the Atomic Energy Commission, General Motors, Georgia Tech, and more.
 Gimix also had a model of microcomputer dedicated entirely to home automation, which in 1980 sold for $10,000 and over (depending on the configuration) and allowed appliances to be operated and monitored for energy consumption and usage patterns and log "important household information".
-Company president Bob Phillips acknowledged at the time that their computers were too expensive for most homes, and were like a "Hollywood-type toy".
+Company president Robert Phillips acknowledged at the time that their computers were too expensive for most homes, and were like a "Hollywood-type toy".
 In around 1982, the company introduced the Gimix 6809, a conventional computer based on the Motorola 6809, running both OS-9, a UNIX-like operating system, and FLEX, a popular single-user DOS for Motorola-based computers.
 In 1986, they developed single-board computers and development systems based on the Motorola 68020.